 Adventure Cruises in Dodecanese Islands

-In the Dodecanese Islands, small ship cruises are a very popular way to visit as much of this beautiful and diverse archipelago as possible.
-The islands are Greek but geographically lie close to the turquoise coast of Turkey and as such have a rich history and culturally are a blend of eastern and western traditions.
+The Dodecanese Islands are Greek but geographically lie close to the turquoise coast of Turkey and as such have a rich history and culturally are a blend of eastern and western traditions.
 The group is made up of fifteen main islands and a number of other tiny islets with beautiful scenery and beaches.
 Given the sheer number of islands, island hopping on a small ship cruise is a very popular way to see as much of the Dodecanese as you can in one visit.
-Although don’t be surprised if you find yourself hooked and coming back again and again, these islands are addictive.
+Although don't be surprised if you find yourself hooked and coming back again and again, these islands are addictive.
 The true charm of the Dodecanese lies in the sheer variety that can be found here.
 You can be one day in the lively city of Rhodes enjoying the nightlife and hustle and bustle, only a short sail later you find yourself on one of Greece’s most traditional and peaceful islands, Karpathos soaking in the atmosphere.
 Whichever islands you choose to visit on your cruise of the Dodecanese one thing is certain, they will linger in your mind for years to come.

 Best Dodecanese Islands cruises and areas to visit